jundalisay/superb/content/en/research/indian/idea/chapter-11.md

 - be psychological and rational
 - offer a touching appeal to the deepest psychic human feelings

+Human beings should:
-Human beings should appreciate by a rational analysis their relationship with the Cosmic Entity and recognize the most benevolent kindness of the most beloved Entity.
+- appreciate by a rational analysis their relationship with the Cosmic Entity
+- recognize the most benevolent kindness of the most beloved Entity.

 Spirituality should lead human beings to the one Cosmic truth from which they have derived their selves,(1) and which is the ultimate destiny.

 That ultimate and absolute ideal is the Cosmic ideal – an ideal beyond the scope of time, place and person.
 It is the Absolute, without and beyond relativity.

 It stands with its own lustre for all times and for every factor of the Cosmos, may it be a human being or a less-evolved animal.

-The Cosmic ideal alone can be the unifying force which shall strengthen humanity to smash the bondages and abolish all narrow domestic walls of fissiparous tendencies.
+Only the Cosmic ideal can be the unifying force to strengthen humanity to smash the bondages and abolish all narrow domestic walls of fissiparous tendencies.

 All the sentiment-provoking ideas should be firmly opposed.
 This does not mean an attack on those sentiments, traditions and habits which are innate in human beings and which do not hamper their Cosmic development.

-For example, the movement for uniformity in dress for all people will be but a ridiculous and irrational approach.
-Different selections of dress are the result of climatic factors and corporal necessities.
-Moreover, dissimilarity in dress is not detrimental to world fraternity.
+For example, the policy for all people to have uniformity in dress is ridiculous.
+Different dresses:
+- are the result of climatic factors and bodily necessities.
+- are not detrimental to world fraternity.

 There will also be many zonal or regional differences as regards other traditions and customs.
 These should be appreciated and encouraged for the indigenous development of society.

 But under no circumstances should there be a compromise in principle or yielding to tendencies detrimental to the inculcation of Cosmic sentiment.

 The inspiration of Cosmic sentiment will depend upon certain objective physical problems which must be solved on a collective humanitarian basis.
 In the relative objective sphere the following few fundamental problems must be attempted at [tackled] and solved.

 These are:
+- Common Philosophy of Life
+- Same constitutional structure
+- Common penal code
+- Availability (production, supply, purchasing capacity) of the minimum essentialities of life

 ## Common philosophy of life

-Same constitutional structure
-Common penal code
-Availability (production, supply, purchasing capacity) of the minimum essentialities of life Common Philosophy of Life

 A common philosophy of life demands a clear conception in the human mind that the development of the human personality means an evolution in all the three spheres – physical, metaphysical or mental, and spiritual.